marcospgp/tinyORM/README.md

 # tinyORM

-A minimal storage layer extremely optimized toward development speed.
+A minimal storage layer radically optimized toward development speed.

 ## What is TinyORM?